boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 *** New Research Direction from Epitopea*** ****Class II antigen immune system recognition and response using machine learning(Modeling Antigentic Landscape)1st October 2025(Under Construction)****

+Cascading activations were found to be redundant and did not yield performance improvements.
+Therefore, our focus shifts toward model compression and mitigating overfitting through the use of cascaded model compression techniques.

 TCR-CD8-MHC I - cytokines- Immune Response